borgmatic-collective/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups.md

 ---
-title: Adding Preparation and Cleanup Steps to Backups
+title: Add Preparation and Cleanup Steps to Backups
 ---
 ## Preparation and cleanup hooks